Residency in the Division of Neurosurgery

 The Residency Program Committee (RPC)

-To assist the Program Director, Dr. Abhaya Kulkarni, in the planning, organization and supervision of the Training Program in Neurosurgery, a Residency Training Program (RPC) Committee has been organized.
+To assist the Program Director, Dr. Nir Lipsman, in the planning, organization and supervision of the Training Program in Neurosurgery, a Residency Training Program (RPC) Committee has been organized.
 This committee is comprised of neurosurgical staff representatives from each teaching hospital, and resident representatives who are elected annually to the RPC by their peers.
 The RPC meets monthly during the academic year to discuss issues that are germane to the Training Program.
 Responsibilities of the Program Director in conjunction with the RPC include: The development and operation of a Training Program that meets the general standards of accreditation as set forth by the Royal College of Physicians and Surgeons of Canada; the selection of prospective candidates for admission to the Training Program; the maintenance of an appeal mechanism for residents; the creation of a forum to discuss career planning and resident counseling; an ongoing review of the Training Program to ensure that the quality of the educational experience is maintained.